renyangang/riscv-mcu/README.md

   * Firmware
     > The firmware starts with start.s, sets up interrupt handling functions and configurations in `start.s`, and then jumps to the C language main function to start execution.
     In the `src/bsp` directory, corresponding code encapsulation for operations such as gpio, timer, and interrupts is provided for easy calling in C language.
-    In the `src/main.c` file, a simple user program is implemented by calling the code in bsp, controlling the LED light through GPIO, controlling the blinking of the LED light through a timer, and detecting GPIO input through hardware interrupts to change the blinking mode of the LED light.
+    In the `src/main.c` file, a simple firmware is implemented by calling the code in bsp, controlling the LED light through GPIO, controlling the blinking of the LED light through a timer, and detecting GPIO input through hardware interrupts to change the blinking mode of the LED light.
 The code includes a version with a sleep delay implementation and a version with interrupt implementation.
 The application program is written in C language.
 For details, please refer to the `src/main.c` file.
       ```c
         #include "gpio.h"
         #include "timer.h"